 Kevin Durant‘s 28 points led Team USA basketball to a gold medal-clinching 81-64 victory over Turkey in the FIBA World Championships.
 Lamar Odom became first player to win the NBA championship and the FIBA World championship in same year.

 September 13, 2015

-Hall of Famer Moses Malone, a 12-time All-Star, dies at the age of 60.
+Hall of Famer Moses Malone, a 12-time All-Star and three-time MVP, dies at the age of 60.

 September 15, 2020

 The Denver Nuggets defeat the LA Clippers 104-89 in Game 7 of the Western Conference semifinals.
 In doing so, Denver became the first team in NBA history to rally from a 3-1 series deficit twice in the same postseason.
 The team beat Utah in Game 7 in the first round.